screenleon/discord-bot/README.md

     * Get the hot or top 5 articles
     * Command: !reddit, !reddit [args], !reddit top, !reddit hot, !reddit list
 3. Easy build with docker

 ---
-## Implementation in the future
-* Maybe add the lotto system
-* Help
-    * Give more information

----
 ## Reference